bigtoga/Examples/Statistics/Basics of statistics/Variables - Discrete vs continuous.md

 (-20F to +500F for ex), a given measurement could fall anywhere within that range.

-With continuous data,
-likelihood that a given measurement could literally be any one of thousands of possible numbers
+With continuous data, note the likelihood that a given measurement could literally be any one of thousands of possible numbers (due to either a large "realistic range" or the precision needed as expressed by many decimal places).

 # Quiz - Discrete or continuous?
 ** You record a log of how many push-ups per day you could achieve for 30 days **